Money laundering remains an ongoing concern for countries and companies worldwide.

 Create a Clear Framework

 When it comes to AML models, a clear process framework is critical.
 This means sitting down and mapping out what your AML workflow looks like.
+For the greatest chances of success, you'll want to plan out a comprehensive fraud and AML program to make sure you have all your bases covered.

 For example, will AI and ML tools handle the initial analysis of customers and transactions before passing them on to human experts, or will technology and talent work in tandem?
 If AI solutions are responsible for assessing and reporting potentially problematic transactions, what is the threshold for human interaction, and which transactions can be handled automatically?